AaltoIIC/Co-Des/README.md

 ```sh
 python find_optimal_design_threaded.py
 ```
+The script prints the maximum torsional vibration for each assembly.

 ### Performance measurements

 #### Run measurements
+Note: Running measurements with current settings takes approximately 1 hour.
 To run measurements, first start the analysis server as previously presented:
-Open new terminal or command window and navigate to flask_server folder.
+Open a new terminal or command window and navigate to the flask_server folder.
 ```sh
 cd flask_server
 ```